AhmadNasrHosna/quiz-app-react/README.md

 # Quiz App

-# Features
+## Features
 - User can select between multiple quizzes by category and difficulty.
 - Correct/Wrong message appears after clicking on an answer.
-- [Tried](https://github.com/ahmedhosna95/quiz-app-nextjs) to make user share his results by using Next.js but I couldn't go farhter that
+- [Tried](https://github.com/ahmedhosna95/quiz-app-nextjs) to make user share his results by using Next.js but I couldn't go farhter that stage ![share-on-facebook][sharer.png]

-#Teck
+- user can login with thier name for only one.
+- Display the time duration that user took to finish the quizzes.

+## Tech
+- The app is built with reate-react-app
-- Context API with React Hooks and Immer
+- State Managing using Context API with React Hooks and Immer
-- I tryied
+- Persisting the quizzes data & statistics with Firebase